 (This tree is right across the street from my house.
 Isn't it gorgeous!)

-a time to take a trip to the pumpkin patch...
+a time for a trip to the pumpkin patch...

 a time to gather autumn leaves for preserving...